An explanation of Mondrian's oeuvre by Michael Sciam

 Composition with Blue and Yellow, 1932, Oil on Canvas, cm.
 45,4 x 45,4

-A large red square and a smaller blue square appear to contend for the space in Fig. 6 whereas a small yellow plane or a black horizontal segment serve to redistribute the weight and keep the composition in a state of dynamic equilibrium.
+A large red square and a smaller blue square appear to contend for the space in Fig. 6 whereas in Fig. 7 a small yellow plane or a black horizontal segment serve to redistribute the weight and keep the composition in a state of dynamic equilibrium.
 A variety of squares is to be seen in Fig. 8 including two in color and two in white, one large (blue) and three smaller (yellow and white).

 The interaction between virtually infinite lines and the space contained within the perimeter of the canvas generates the proportions that work together with the weight of the colors toward a dynamic balancing of the whole.